-I was excited about the flexibility of private practice and was glad that Path didn’t have a minimum or maximum number of clients I’d have to take on.
+I was excited about the flexibility of private practice and was glad that Path didn’t have a minimum number of clients I’d have to take on.
 I was also looking forward to being able to set my own hours.

 But, the idea of leaving a salary income behind was definitely a big step for me.
 I was a bit nervous about the idea of being more independent and making sure I was providing for myself by taking on the right number of clients.
 My biggest concern was making sure that I’d get enough referrals to make it work.